coin1337/discord-account-generator/README.md

 - this only uses one chrome window.

 #### faq
-where can i found my generated accounts?
+where can i find my generated accounts?

 1. it is located in the output folder. open up login.txt to see the accounts that has been generated.